meiml/meiml/README.md

 - 👋 Hi, I’m @meiml
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in natural language processing
-- 🌱 I’m currently learning Bayesian Optimization
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 meiml/meiml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.